Does Crypto.com Report to the IRS?

 Yes, taxes apply to all transactions on Crypto.com.
 The IRS requires taxpayers to report cryptocurrency activities.
 Crypto.com issues Form 1099, which requires users to report their crypto-related income and transactions when filing taxes.

 US taxpayers are obligated to report cryptocurrency transactions to the IRS.
-Crypto.com, like other exchanges, assists in this process by providing users with Form 1099, which must be included in tax filings.
+Crypto.com, like other exchanges, assists users in this process by providing Form 1099, which must be included in tax filings.
 Complying with IRS regulations is essential to avoid any legal complications related to cryptocurrency transactions.

 How do I lower my Crypto.com taxes?